 The ratio of mortgage payment to median family income is the lowest on record, according to a new report from Fiserv.

-The company noted that purchase mortgage payments now account for just 13 percent of monthly median family income nationwide, which is the lowest figure since 1971, when data first started being collected.
+The company noted that home purchase mortgage payments now account for just 13 percent of monthly median family income nationwide, which is the lowest figure recorded since 1971, when data first started being collected.

-In Las Vegas, the ratio has fallen to 11 percent from 32 percent!
+In hard-hit Las Vegas, this housing debt-to-income ratio has fallen to 11 percent from 32 percent!

-Back in the first quarter of 2006, when mortgage lending moved at a frenzied pace and home prices only moved in one direction, the national number was 23 percent.
+Back in the first quarter of 2006, when mortgage lending moved at a frenzied pace and home prices only moved in one direction, the national number was a much higher 23 percent.